|The Team Coach reserves a location for your high school team

 to complete uploading all files by 11:59 AM; there is a very stiff penalty for late completion.

-Q. What "grading rubric" do judges use to evaluate the various tasks?
+Q. What "scoring rubric" do judges use to evaluate the 3 various tasks, each worth 20 points?

 The many judges see the directions for each task and use

-the following rubric to determine a score from 10 to 20 points.
+the scoring rubric, shown here, to determine a score from 10 to 20

-Judges start every evaluation of each task at 15 points,
+points.
+Judges start the evaluation of each task at 15 points,

 or down.
 Each of your team's 3 tasks is judged by 2-4 judges.
 The